sjvermeu/sjvermeu.github.io/content/pending/ownership-and-responsibilities-for-infrastructure-services.md

 The cost of an infrastructure service usage also needs to be correctly devised and accounted for.
-Teams have to make sure the product usage remains within the allocated licenses (or, if there is no capping in place, that the usage is sufficiently constrainted that the organization does not get any surprises), and is often involved in defining a chargeback towards the rest of the organization.
+Teams have to make sure the product usage remains within the allocated licenses (or, if there is no capping in place, that the usage is sufficiently constrained that the organization does not get any surprises), and is often involved in defining a chargeback towards the rest of the organization.

 I tend to make a distinction between showback (show the organization how much a